-Sunscreen is arguably the most important step in any skin-care routine, and if you use one regularly, then you should know that its purpose is to protect your skin from the sun's harmful UV rays that (without the proper precautions) can cause skin cancer, dark spots, and premature aging, among other things.
+Sunscreen is arguably the most important step in any skin-care routine, and if you use one regularly, then you should know that its purpose is to protect your skin from the sun's harmful UV rays that (without the proper precautions) can have a citadel of consequences, from skin cancer, dark spots, and premature aging, among other things.
 You may have also heard conflicting arguments about controversial ingredients commonly found in some SPF products, like oxybenzone.

 What Is Oxybenzone?